 A delicious, dreamy layered no-churn ice cream dessert with an Oreo Crust

-Spoon half of the chocolate mixture over crust.
+- Spoon half of the chocolate mixture over the crust.
 Smooth with an offset spatula to level.
 Top with half of the plain vanilla mixture.
 Repeat, smoothing each layer as you go.

 Adapted from Taste of Home's Frozen Mocha Marbled Loaf Recipe.